NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

     ```
 * **Specifying which model to use:** Users can select from a wide range of
 large language models to act as the backbone of the bot.
 In this case, we are
-selecting OpenAI's davinci.
+still selecting OpenAI's davinci, as described above.
-    ```
-    models:
-    - type: main
-        engine: openai
-        model: text-davinci-003
-    ```

 * **Providing Sample Conversations:** To ensure that the large language model
 understands how to converse with the user, we provide a few sample conversations.
-Below is a small snippet of the conversation we can provide the bot:
+Below is a small snippet of the conversation we can provide for a maths-capable bot:
     ```
     sample_conversation: |
     user "Hello there!"